janreges/siteone-crawler/README.md

 * `--mail-smtp-user=<user>`        SMTP user, if your SMTP server requires authentication.
 * `--mail-smtp-pass=<pass>`        SMTP password, if your SMTP server requires authentication.

+**NOTICE**: For now, only SMTP without encryption is supported, typically running on port 25.
+If you are interested in this tool, we can also implement secure SMTP support, or simply send me a pull request with lightweight implementation.

 #### Upload options

 * `--upload`                         Enable HTML report upload to `--upload-to`.